KlausBlum/LO-ly-wiki/Home.md

 Your toolbars in Writer, Impress and Draw should now have a new "OLy" button which launches the extension.

+You can find a detailed [Introduction into OOoLilyPond], its installation and usage in the LilyPond blog website [Scores of Beauty].

 ## Usage

 [LilyPond] is a powerful musical typesetting software that compiles given source code into graphical output, just like LaTeX does with mathematical formulas.